NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 cd gitea
 ```

 Now we need to download the correct Gitea binaries.
-First go to https://dl.gitea.io/gitea/ and pick the latest version, than find the file with the `-linux-arm64` ending, since our home server is Linux based with the processor on ARM architecture.
+First go to https://dl.gitea.io/gitea/ and pick the latest version, than find the file with the `-linux-arm64` ending, since our home server is Linux-based with the processor on ARM architecture.
 Copy the link of the actual file, and in the command below replace `GITEA_BINARY_URL` with that url.

 ```sh
 wget GITEA_BINARY_URL -O gitea